Château de Castelnau-Bretenoux: 11th century

 Hugues I found himself in front of the Council of Limoges in 1031.
 He had seized and ransacked the Abbey of Beaulieu, driving out his brother who was the abbot and made himself lay abbot.
 He repented but remained lay abbot with overall control being via a monk, before seizing it again probably over a dispute about land ownership.
 In 1040, he donated Carennac and its church to the Cluny order.
 In 1070, Hugues built a new castle on the plateau and named it Chateauneuf.
 It appears that the site was previously owned by the La Gardelle's.
 His original castle may have been near Loubressac at Les Peyrières.
 It was probably constructed as a tower with a wooded palisade with village next to it.
 By 1076, he returned the Abbey of Beaulieu and its assets to the Cluny order.
 He would later drown in the Dordogne River.
-In 1095 Huges II, in front of his overlord, the Count of Toulouse and Pope Urban II in Martel, renowned his claims to the Abbey of Beaulieu.
+In 1095 Hugues II, in front of his overlord, the Count of Toulouse and Pope Urban II in Martel, renowned his claims to the Abbey of Beaulieu.
 He left that same year on the First Crusade.